dappcamp/dappcamp-warriors/README.md

-# Camp dApp
+# DappCamp Warriors

-This repo contains a step by step walkthrough towards a production-ready dApp.
+This repo contains a step by step walkthrough towards a production-ready dApp that combines an NFT collection, an ERC20 token, and DeFi.

 ## Repo structure

 If you take a look of the existing branches, you'll see that there's multiple numbered branches.
 They build on top of each other, starting from `0-overview` (the one you're in, right now).

-Each branch has its own readme, like this one, with an overview of the progress made towards the dApp.
+Each branch has its own readme, like this one, with an overview of the progress made towards the final dApp.

 ## dApp overview

-The goal at DappCamp is that you learn the keys of building a dApp, so this walkthrough includes:
+Some of the topics we'll cover in this walkthrough are:

 * Building an [ERC721](https://eips.ethereum.org/EIPS/eip-721) (non-fungible) token.
 * Building an [ERC20](https://eips.ethereum.org/EIPS/eip-20) (fungible) token.